| UDP - User Datagram Protocol

 UDP is ineffective, only

 that it doesn't handle issues of reliability.
+The picture

 below shows us the UDP